OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:39

-But it came about at the end of three years,
+But after three years,
-that two of the servants of Shimei ran away to Achish son of Maacah, king of Gath.
+two of Shimei's servants ran away to Achish son of Maacah, king of Gath.
 And they told Shimei, saying, “Behold, your servants are in Gath.”

 ## 1 Kings 2:40